-Sex selection can be controversial and there are ethical concerns debated widely.
-Many countries permit sex selection only for medical reasons, whereas others allow sex selection for nonmedical reasons.
+Gender selection can be controversial and there are widely-debated ethical concerns.
+For this reason, many countries only permit the service for medical reasons.

-There are various types of procedures used for gender selection.
-Most of them involve separating X and Y chromosome from sperm or selecting embryos with female or male DNA.
-At New Life Mexico we use Preimplantation Genetic Diagnosis (PGD) for gender selection, as well as for medical screening.
+In countries that do allow gender selection for non-medical reasons, there are various different types of procedures used for gender selection.
+Most of these procedures involve separating the X and Y chromosome from the sperm, or selecting embryos with either male or female DNA.
+At New Life Mexico, we use Preimplantation Genetic Diagnoses (PGD) for gender selection as well as for medical screening.

-Please note that since many embryos may show chromosomal inconsistencies from cell to cell, PGD still has known risks of false negative or false positive results and not full accuracy cannot be assured.
-Besides, PGD procedures can also diminish the overall success rate of IVF and may not be recommended to everyone, especially if there is limited the number of embryos available is limited.
+Because many embryos may show chromosomal inconsistencies from cell to cell, PGD maintains known risks of false negative or false positive results and may not be fully accurate.
+PGD procedures may also reduce the overall success rate of IVF and may not be recommended for everyone, especially in cases where there are a limited number of embryos.

 We highly recommend discussing your request for PGD with the follow up manager at the start of your program.
 Final decisions will be made once egg retrieval results are known and we can ensure the number of developing embryos is suitable for the procedure.
 At this point, a doctor will give a green light for the PGD procedure.
 In order for our parents-to-be to make an informed decision in cases where gender selection is unavoidable, we will inform you about the pros and cons of the procedure prior to beginning your program.